 Frequently Asked Questions - Human Development Dashboards 1-5

 The dashboard approach has become popular for monitoring development outcomes.
-The Human Indices and Indicators: A Statistical Update 2018 brings five colour-coded tables also termed dashboards: Dashboard 1 on quality of human development, dashboard 2 on life-course gender gap, dashboard 3 on women’s empowerment, dashboard 4 on environmental sustainability and dashboard 5 on socioeconomic sustainability.
+The 2019 Human Development Report features five colour-coded tables also termed dashboards covering five topics: quality of human development, ife-course gender gap, women’s empowerment, environmental sustainability and socioeconomic sustainability.
 The colour-coded tables evaluate progress of human development by highlighting levels and changes of various indicators.

 The dashboards visualize grouping of countries by each indicator, thus partially, contrary to a complete grouping by a composite measure, which combines all listed indicators after making them commensurable.
 A good example of a complete grouping is the grouping of countries into four human development groups by the Human Development Index (HDI).
 The complete grouping by a composite index depends on the way the component indicators are combined into the index.
 On the other hand, the partial grouping does not require any assumption on normalization, weighting or the functional form of the composite index.
 A partial grouping may depend on the predefined values considered as thresholds needed for grouping, such as what is considered a good performance or as a target to be achieved.

 When grouping countries into tercile groups according to each indicator, the intention is not to suggest thresholds or target values for any indicator, but rather to allow a crude assessment of country’s performance relative to others.
-A country that is in the top group performs better than at least two thirds of countries (i.e., it is among the top third performers); a country that is in the middle group performs better than at least one third but worse than at least one third (i.e., it is among the medium third performers); and a country that is in the bottom third performs worse than at least two thirds of countries (i.e., it is among the bottom third performers).
-The observed ranges of values that define tercile groups for all indicators in dashboards 1-5 are given in Technical note 6 at http://hdr.undp.org/sites/default/files/hdr2018_technical_notes.pdf.
+A country that is in the top group performs better than at least two thirds of countries; a country that is in the middle group performs better than at least one third but worse than at least one third; and a country that is in the bottom third performs worse than at least two thirds of countries.
+The observed ranges of values that define tercile groups for all indicators in dashboards 1-5 are given in Technical note 6 at http://hdr.undp.org/sites/default/files/hdr2019_technical_notes.pdf.

 Countries with values of ratios around 1 form the group with the top achievements in that indicator.
-Large gaps in favor of men are treated equally as those in favor of women.
+Large gaps in favor of men are treated equally as large gaps in favor of women.

 In dashboard 4 on environmental sustainability, countries are not grouped by percentage of total land area under forest, but rather by the change in forest area since 1990.
 The reason is to respect the fact that the forest area is in a way determined by environmental and climate conditions, while the recent change in forest area is caused by men’s activities.
 Similarly, in dashboard 5 on socioeconomic sustainability, indicator military expenditure (% of GDP) was not used for grouping of countries, instead the ratio of education and health expenditure to military expenditure was used for grouping and coloring.
 The reason is that military expenditure was not considered as an indicator in this table, but rather as an auxiliary indicator.